 He spent whatever money he earned on books and would hone his memory skills by reading essays and then rewriting them without looking.

-Despite the lack of hours in the classroom, he earned honorary degrees from Harvard, Yale and several other top institutions.Wikimedia Commons
+Despite his lack of hours in the classroom, he earned honorary degrees from Harvard, Yale, and several other top institutions.Wikimedia Commons

 He "retired" at the age of 42.